Research

 (1) CMOS Microsystems

 Microtransducers are integrated in complementary-metal-oxide-semiconductor (CMOS) technology with dedicated analog and digital circuitry units in complex microsystems.
-The systems include microelectrode systems and chemo & biosensor systems.
+The systems include microelectrode and biosensor systems.

 More information